kellogg76/Elentirmo/README.md

-# ArduinoTelescopeDustCover
+# Elentirmo Observatory Control Software
 An open source project to automate some aspects of amateur astronomy.

-**Aim: Use an Arduino Nano to open and close the dust cover on a telescope and also control and LED lightbox.**
+**Aims: Use an Arduino Nano to open and close the dust cover on a telescope and also control and LED lightbox.
+        Tweet event based status updates (via ASCOM?)
+        Use relays to activate multiple devices (lightbox, DSLR, roof, etc)**

 Requirements:
 - Arduino Nano (like [this](https://www.aliexpress.com/item/Nano-3-0-controller-compatible-with-arduino-nano-CH340-USB-driver-with-CABLE-NANO-V3-0/32478082112.html?spm=2114.01010208.3.11.omwhu1&ws_ab_test=searchweb0_0,searchweb201602_5_10065_10068_10084_10083_10080_10082_10081_10060_10061_10062_10056_10055_10054_10059_10078_10079_10073_10096_10070_10100_10052_423_10050_10051_424,searchweb201603_8&btsid=b7afc5ec-93f1-4158-8d06-f842e11ed59a ))